hidem1129-oss/Modular-Factory-System/Hardware/Sensor_Board/README.md

 | Pull-up / support components | Signal stabilization and basic support circuitry |
 | Passive components | Decoupling, filtering, and electrical support |

-The photo-reflector in the link is not available at Digikey.
+The photo-reflector linked above is not available from DigiKey.

-The parts in the BOM have the same pin assignment and similar electrical characteristics, but their operation has not been confirmed.
+The parts listed in the BOM have the same pin assignment and similar electrical characteristics, but their operation has not yet been confirmed.

 ---